Władysław II the Exile: Włostowic affair

 During Wladyslaw's reign, the Silesian voivode (count palatine) Piotr Włostowic had the greatest and most decisive impact.
 A firm follower of Duke Bolesław III, he had soon acquired enormous political significance in the country, covering the most important court offices.
-In his prerogative as voivode he had the right to appoint officials in local authorities across Poland, including in the areas of the Junior Dukes, which made him the person from whose decisions was determined the fate of the state.
-In view of the conflict between her sons and Władysław looming ahead, Bolesław's wife Salomea of Berg intrigued against him, whereafter Włostowic had to resign and was replaced by one of her minions.
-When Władysław succeeded his father, he reinstated the voivode, however the increased power of Włostowic fostered deep negative relations, especially with his wife Agnes of Babenberg, who - not without reason - considered him a traitor.
+In his prerogative as voivode, he had the right to appoint officials in local authorities across Poland, including in the areas of the Junior Dukes, which made him the person whose decisions determined the fate of the state.
+In view of the conflict between her sons and Władysław looming ahead, Bolesław's wife, Salomea of Berg, intrigued against him, whereafter Włostowic had to resign and was replaced by one of her minions.
+When Władysław succeeded his father, he reinstated the voivode; the increased power of Włostowic fostered deep negative relations, especially with his wife Agnes of Babenberg, who – not without reason – considered him a traitor.

-On 27 July 1144 Salomea of Berg, Duke Bolesław's widow and Włostowic's bitter enemy, died.
-As in accordance with the Duke's will, her province of Łęczyca had to revert to the Senoriate Province of Władysław, the voivode, in agreement with the Junior Dukes, planned a coup d'état in order to take the contested district, perhaps as emolument for the younger Henry.
-Again in this case, Władysław appealed for aid to his Kievan allies.
-Without waiting the arrival of food he sent his troops against the forces of Bolesław IV the Curly and Mieszko III; unexpectedly, Władysław suffered a defeat.
+On 27 July 1144, Salomea of Berg, Duke Bolesław's widow and Włostowic's bitter enemy, died.
+In accordance with the Duke's will, her province of Łęczyca had to revert to the Senoriate Province of Władysław, the voivode, in agreement with the Junior Dukes, he planned a coup d'état in order to take the contested district, perhaps as emolument for the younger Henry.
+Again, in this case, Władysław appealed for aid to his Kievan allies.
+Without waiting for the arrival of food, he sent his troops against the forces of Bolesław IV the Curly and Mieszko III; unexpectedly, Władysław suffered a defeat.
 It wasn't until the arrival of the Kievans that the fate of the battle and the war turned to Władysław's side.
 Immediately, a favourable peace treaty was made, which permitted the High Duke to take full control over Łęczyca; however, he had to give to the Kievan cohorts, in exchange for their aid, the Polish castle at Wizna.